Primitive Quantum Gates for an SU(3) Discrete Subgroup: $\Sigma(36\times3)$: Primitive Gates

 The multiplication gate $\mathfrak{U}_\times$ takes two $G$-registers storing two group elements $g = \omega^pC^qE^rV^{2s+t}$ and $h=\omega^{p'}C^{q'}E^{r'}V^{2s'+t'}$ and stores into the second register the group element $gh= \omega^{p''}C^{q''}E^{r''}V^{2s'' + t''}$.
 Using the reordering relations of Eq.~(\ref{eq:group-structure}) one can derive that

 These rules are rather clunky and in order to write a systematic multiplication gate we decompose $\mathfrak{U}_{\times}$ into the following product,

 where $\mathfrak{U}_{\times, O}$ indicate multiplying the state of the $O$ generator register from the $g_1$ register onto the $g_2$ register.
+We provide a detailed discussion of the breakdown of the rules in App. \ref{app:multiplication_discussion}.
 The breakdown of using this method and the product rules from Eq. (\ref{eq:productrules}) yields the circuits composed in Fig.~\ref{fig:s108multiply} and~\ref{fig:qutrit_mult} for the two encodings.